gobbyo/IoT/docs/tutorial-configure.md

     Resolving deltas: 100% (105/105), done.13 (delta 72), pack-reused 0
     ```

-1. Select `File > Open Folder...` from the menu in Visual Studio Code and select the cloned directory `various`.
+1. Select `File > Open Folder...` from the menu in Visual Studio Code and select the cloned directory `IoT`.

 ## Install Python

 In this section you'll install Python into your Windows Cloud Machine.
 You'll use your Windows Cloud Machine to develop and code applications for your Raspberry Pi.
 There are several benefits to using Python to code for the Raspberry Pi:

 - **Ease of use**.
 Python is known for being easy to read and write, which can make it an ideal choice for beginners or for projects where simplicity is a priority.
 - **Wide range of libraries**.
-Python has a large and active community, which has developed a wide range of libraries for various purposes.
+Python has a large and active community, which has developed a wide range of libraries for IoT purposes.
 These libraries can be easily imported and used in Python programs, which can save time and effort when developing applications for the Raspberry Pi.
 - **Extensive documentation**.
 Python has extensive documentation, including tutorials and examples, which can be helpful for learning the language and for developing applications for the Raspberry Pi.
 - **Compatibility with Raspberry Pi hardware**.
 Python is well-suited for interacting with the hardware on the Raspberry Pi, including the GPIO pins and sensors.
 There are also a number of libraries available that make it easy to control the hardware on the Raspberry Pi using Python.
 - **Community support**.
 There is a large and active community of Python developers, which can be a useful resource for getting help or finding solutions to problems when developing applications for the Raspberry Pi.